ChevalierPierre/watermark/README.md

 ## Usage

-Runs `npm run dev` in the client folder.
+Run `npm run dev` in the client folder.

 Run `npm run dev` in the server folder.